 Lu Zhiwen, College of Textile Engineering, Taiyuan University of Technology, Jinzhong, China.
-Email: luzhiwen@tyut.edu.cn and lighting effects of the yarn are accurately reproduced on the 2D image using an intensity curve model and Boolean matrix.
-This accurately reflects the three-dimensionality and lighting changes of the yarn visually.
-The intertwining and bending of the yarn in the fabric lead to a shortened projection length and this is addressed by using adjustment coefficients for length modification, as well as setting offsets and offset rates to simulate the random bending of the yarn, ultimately presenting a 3D form that more closely matches the actual yarn.
+Email: luzhiwen@tyut.edu.cn and lighting effects of the yarn are accurately reproduced on the 2D image using an intensity curve fo model and Boolean matrix.
+This accurately reflects is the three-dimensionality and lighting changes of the yarn visually.
+The intertwining and bending of the yarn in the fabric lead to a shortened projection length and this is addressed by using adjustment coefficients for length modification, as well as setting offsets and offset rates to simulate the random bending closely matches the actual varn.
+To enhance the realism of knitted fabric simulations, a tubular model method is employed to meticulously simulate the microstructure of yarns.
+By matching tubular models to different types of fibers, the authenticity of varn details is significantly improved.
+The use of tubular models to capture the microstructural details of varns enhances the visual effect and allows designers to directly adjust the fluffiness of the yarn and the irregularity of loop positions.
+This results in rendered knitted garments that exhibit a complexity and delicate texture close to reality.
+The tubular model's limitations in varn texture mapping can lead to an overly simplified visual appearance.
+While effective for basic knitted fabric simulations, it exhibits constraints when higher levels of complexity and detail are required.
+Therefore, to achieve a superior level of realism and detail representation, the adoption of more advanced models may be necessary.